shawnferry/HOL7712-gitbook/simple-node-classification.md

     origin: http://ipkg.us.oracle.com/solaris12/minidev/
 ```

-Instead of hard coding values in manifests the data is stored in
-hiera where it can be applied based on node classification.
+Instead of hard coding values in manifests the data is stored in hiera where it can be applied based on node classification.
+As shown above our publisher origin has changed from the previous value.
+We will restore that configuration at the end of this review.

 ```ruby
   pkg_publisher { $::lab_pkg['solaris']['publisher']:
     origin => $::lab_pkg['solaris']['origin']